Ayushpatil2004/Frontend-projects/README.md

 # Frontend projects
-These are my web development projects of delta 3.0 batch
+These are my front end projects